-Pursuant to Article 156 of the Bank's Articles of Association and subject to the provisions of the statutes, every Director, secretary or officer of the Bank shall be indemnified out of the funds of the Bank against all liability incurred by him as such Directors, secretary or officer of the Bank in or about the execution or holding of his office or otherwise in relation thereto.
-The Directors and officers liability insurance for the Bank was/is in force during the year and as at the date on which this Report of the Directors is approved in accordance with section 391 of the Hong Kong Companies Ordinance.
+Pursuant to Article 156 of the Bank's Articles of Association and subject to the provisions of the statutes, every Director, secretary or officer of the Bank shall be indemnified out of the funds of the Bank against all liability incurred by him as such Directors, secretary or officers of the Bank in or about the execution or holding of his office or otherwise in relation thereto.
+The liability insurance of the Directors, secretary and officers for the Bank was/is in force during the year and as at the date on which this Report of the Directors is approved in accordance with section 391 of the Hong Kong Companies Ordinance.